 This homely wood cabin office space offers a calming environment in which to work.

 This free mobile and online game development company has an open and creative environment.
 It contains everything that would inspire the creativity of the company’s designers, game developers, and other workers.

 When working independently it’s important to create an inspiring, and therefore productive, working environment.
 This multi-purpose shed features a desk space and relaxation area with musical instruments.

-Disney Store’s headquarters in Pasadena are an architectural wonderland featuring cartoon colours, honeycomb structures and walls that can be dismantled with the huge ‘bricks’ acting as seating for visitors.
+Disney Store’s headquarters in Pasadena is an architectural wonderland featuring cartoon colors, honeycomb structures and walls that can be dismantled with the huge ‘bricks’ acting as seating for visitors.